Step 1) Secure Name & Obtain Application Form

 The last final step is to send in the completed form to the Secretary of State’s office for the approval of your New Hampshire DBA application.

 A filing fee of $50.00 should be enclosed together with the application form.
-The address where you can mail your ‘doing business as’ in New Hampshire form is found on the actual form as well.
-Here’s to a great and prosperous year ahead for your new official DBA.
+The address where you can mail your form is found on the actual form as well.
+After that, await confirmation and you're all set.